-Insider Tips from Disney’s Epcot International Flower & Garden Festival Experts
+Get insider tips for Disney's Epcot International Flower & Garden Festival 2016.

 There is so much to see, do and taste at the 2016 Epcot International Flower & Garden Festival at Walt Disney World Resort that when it came time to share our insider tips, we went directly to the source.
 Disney Festival Manager Marianne Hunnel and Disney Horticulture Manager Eric Darden share their expertise about Orlando's premier theme park event that celebrates everything spring and pixie dust.